Scraping Airbnb listing data with Python

 Creating a virtual environment on macOS/Linux

-Open a terminal and run the following command to create a new virtual environment named “venv”:
+Open a terminal and execute the command below to set up a new virtual environment dubbed “venv”:

 sudo python3 -m venv venv